trueskawka/building_git/README.md

 # Building Git

 Learning about Git by following "Building Git" book.
+It's a bit like Ikea for building Git.

 The book uses `Jit` as the name for the learning implementation of Git, but I'm going to use `Kit`.
 It's a multi-language pun:
 - `kit` in English as `arrangement`/`accessory` (e.g. toolkit)